lukeboustridge-prog/My-Year-in-the-Chair/README.md

 # Postgres + Dynamic Pages Fix

-This patch updates your Prisma datasource to PostgreSQL for Vercel/Neon deployment and adds `export const dynamic = "force-dynamic";` stubs to DB-backed pages.
+.This patch updates your Prisma datasource to PostgreSQL for Vercel/Neon deployment and adds `export const dynamic = "force-dynamic";` stubs to DB-backed pages.

 ### How to apply